grahampugh/plist-yaml-plist/README.md

 Usage: ./plistyamlplist.py <input-file> [<output-file>]
 ```

 You can supply the input-file as a glob (`*.yaml` or `*.json`) to convert an entire directory or subset of `yaml` or `json` files.
 This currently only work for converting from yaml to plist.
 Note that you have to escape the glob, i.e. write as `plistyamlplist /path/to/\*.yaml`.
+Or, just supply a folder.
+The folder must be `_YAML` or `YAML` or a subfolder of one of these.
 Otherwise, each file can be used individually:

 ```bash